sojs-coding/mcp-security-merge/run-with-google-adk/README.md

 4. You can provide a username on the UI and then use the same username to load your previous session.

 ### Redeploying Agent
 You might need to redeploy the agent.
-In which case please use the same steps as deployment but when calling `./ae_deploy_run.sh`, please provide the agent engine resource name from previous deployment.
+In which case please use the same steps as deployment but when calling `./ae_deploy_run.sh`, please provide the agent engine resource name from previous deployment as an additional parameter (shown below).

 ```bash
 # replace with your agent engine agent resource name.